liuzywen/Salient-object-detection-for-RGB-D-image-by-single-stream-recurrent-convolution-neural-network/README.md

 ### Citation

-If you find the code or trained models useful, please consider citing:
+If you find the information useful, please consider citing:

 ```
 @article{liu2019salient,